Escape from Shit Mountain

 "Escape from Shit Mountain" is the ninth episode of the American murder mystery comedy-drama television series Poker Face.
-The episode was written by executive producers Nora Zuckerman and Lilla Zuckerman and directed by series creator Rian Johnson.
+The episode was written by showrunners Nora Zuckerman and Lilla Zuckerman and directed by series creator Rian Johnson.
 It was released on Peacock on March 2, 2023.

-The series follows Charlie Cale, a woman with the ability to detect if people are lying.
-After using her ability to win poker tournaments, she is caught by a powerful casino owner in Laughlin.
-Rather than banning her from his casino, he gives her a job as a waitress.
-After her friend is found dead, Charlie uncovers a plot where the owner's son ordered her murder to protect a powerful client.
-She is now on the run after exposing the casino, with head of security Cliff going after her.
-This episode follows Charlie as she tries to leave a snowy town in the mountains of Colorado.
+The series follows Charlie Cale, a woman with the ability to detect if people are lying; after exposing a murder plot at a casino, she is now on the run from the owner's enforcer Cliff LeGrand.
+In the episode, Charlie tries to leave a snowy town in the mountains of Colorado.
 After meeting a pickpocket, she finds her life in danger.

-The episode received critical acclaim, with critics praising Johnson's directing, writing, performances, tension and cinematography.
+The episode received critical acclaim, with critics praising Johnson's directing, and the writing, performances, tension and cinematography.